 Here is how these may be described:

 We are not going into the details of comparison in this guide.
-So, in case you want to know, you can find more here.
+So, in case you wanna know, you can find more here.

 That was all about basics.
-I hope you’ve got everything because I have added almost everything.
+Hope you’ve got everything because I have added almost everything.

-Before moving on further, below are the significant divisions of SEO:
+Before moving on further, below are the major divisions of SEO:

 - Keyword Research